 Kate Morrissey Stahl

-Kate offers mindfulness-based, playful, slightly loud Vinyasa flow class that's designed to improve mental, emotional, and physical flexibility and strength for both beginners and folks with more experience.
+Kate offers mindfulness-based, playful Vinyasa flow class that's designed to improve mental, emotional, and physical flexibility and strength for both beginners and folks with more experience.

 Read Kate's YOGA Bio below.

-Kate identifies as mindfulness-based, playful, and slightly loud.
-She has been teaching yoga since 2005, including teaching at Rubber Soul Yoga, the Omni fitness club, and various therapeutic venues.
-Kate did her first teacher training with hot yoga teachers in Pennsylvania at Yoga in State College, working her way through Yoga Alliances's now-defunct "independent track" for yoga teachers in 2004 before moving to Georgia and later receiving certification from Atlanta's Peachtree Yoga specializing in a mixed style of Iyengar and Vinyasa yoga in 2009.
-She is registered with Yoga Alliance as an E-RYT 200.
+Kate identifies as mindfulness-based, playful, and curious about what creates suffering and what creates freedom.
+She has been teaching yoga since 2005, including teaching at Rubber Soul Yoga, the Omni fitness club, the YWCO, and various therapeutic venues.
+Kate did her first teacher training with hot yoga teachers in Pennsylvania at Yoga in State College, working her way through Yoga Alliances's now-defunct "independent track" for yoga teachers in 2004 before moving to Georgia and later receiving certification from Atlanta's Peachtree Yoga specializing in a mixed style of Iyengar and Vinyasa yoga in 2009 and completing her 500-hour training with My Vinyasa Practice in 2020.
+She is registered with Yoga Alliance as an E-RYT 500.
 She has contributed to a Shivananda teacher training and Rubber Soul's Yoga Adventure Club yoga teacher training, as well as leading groups that combine yoga with Acceptance and Commitment Therapy for helping people to relate more effectively to stress and to live more vibrant, values-consistent lives.

 What is your favorite thing about being part of a yoga community?